 Here’s what you’ll need to make this delicious recipe along with some substitutions you can try.

-- Salmon-Aim for wild caught fresh or frozen salmon.
+- Salmon-Aim for wild caught fresh or frozen salmon fillets.
 Stay away from the farmed stuff if it at all possible.

 - Pistachios-Roasted, unsalted shelled pistachios are best.
 If you use salted pistachios, then you’ll only need a small pinch of salt to season your salmon.
 If you don’t have pistachios, you can use almonds, hazelnuts, walnuts or pecans!